matsta25/Register-Login-System/README.md

     - server.php :
       $db = mysqli_connect('localhost', 'root', '', 'registration');

     to to match with your adress, username and password.
+Live the registration alone :) (this is name of db).

  Now it should work fine.